Unbounded: Object-Boundary Interaction in Mixed Reality: Design Space

 \subsection{Visual Design Language}

-We aim to create a minimal yet expressive symbol set to encode design space attributes and illustrate interactions.
-The design iteration began with simple metaphors, a ball for the object, a line for the boundary, to abstract physical concepts.
-For Nature, we used solid, dashed, and half-solid/half-dashed styles to represent Physical, Digital, and Augmented, respectively.
-For Object, the styles are applied as fills: solid fill conveys tangibility, empty outline suggests virtuality, and half-filled signals hybridity.
-Boundaries use double parallel lines to denote planar quality, with the same style variations.
-For Dynamics, Static is a plain line, while Transformative adds a star symbol, associated with change, spark, or magic.
-Perception is shown by the eye icon's position relative to the boundary.
-For Visibility, Opaque uses hatching to indicate obstruction; See-through shows the target on the opposite side for transparency; and Reflective renders a duplicate, evoking mirrors producing virtual images.
-Motion employs icon placement for spatial relations, arrows for movement, and the ``||'' for stationary.
-For Manipulation, Direct is drawn with a solid hand, denoting immediacy; Indirect uses a dashed outline, signaling mediation.
+We aimed to create a minimal yet expressive symbol set to encode design space attributes and illustrate interactions.
+The design iteration began with simple metaphors---a ball for \dtag{Object}, a line for \dtag{Boundary}---to abstract physical concepts.
+For \dtag{Nature}, we used solid {(conveys tangibility)}, dashed {(virtuality)}, and half-solid/half-dashed {(hybridity)} styles to represent \dtag{Physical}, \dtag{Digital}, and \dtag{Augmented}, respectively.
+For \dtag{Object}, the styles are applied as fills. \dtag{Boundary} uses double parallel lines to denote planar quality, with the same style variations.
+For \dtag{Dynamic}, \dtag{Static} is a plain line, while \dtag{Transformative} adds a star symbol, associated with change, spark, or magic. \dtag{Perception} is shown by the eye symbol's position relative to the boundary.
+For \dtag{Visibility}, \dtag{Opaque} uses hatching to indicate obstruction; \dtag{See-through} shows the target on the opposite side for transparency; and \dtag{Reflective} renders a duplicate, evoking mirrors producing virtual images. \dtag{Motion} employs symbol placement for spatial relations, arrows for movement, and the ``\textbf{|\,|}'' for \dtag{Stationary}.
+For \dtag{Manipulation}, \dtag{Direct} is drawn with a solid hand, denoting immediacy; \dtag{Indirect} uses a dashed outline, signaling mediation.